-Farm asset management for absentee landowners is our core expertise at Glaub Farm Management.
-From planting preparation to marketing harvested grain, GFM can help maximize profits for those inheriting cropland or looking to make a solid investment.
+Farm and land management for absentee landowners is the core expertise at Glaub Farm Management.
+We can help maximize profits for those inheriting cropland or looking to make a solid investment.

-However, keep in mind that a farm is a business and an illiquid one at that.
+However, keep in mind that farmland is an illiquid asset, meaning you cannot sell or buy quickly.
 It’s not an overnight investment—but when managed by one who understands economics and production agriculture, it is a stable investment vehicle that has the potential to consistently yield returns in the long term.

-Professional farm management requires a disciplined approach to making business decisions for the absentee landowner.
-This includes looking at opportunities, finding alternatives, knowing limitations, collecting data and interpreting information on all aspects of a farming operation.
+Professional farm and land management requires a disciplined approach to making business decisions for the absentee landowner.
+This includes looking at opportunities, finding alternatives, knowing limitations, collecting data and interpreting information on all aspects of agriculture.